cshikai/multimedia_ir/visual_entity_extraction/facenet_triton/README.md

 * Images with transparent background (typically `.png`) throws error when being fed into MTCNN
 * In order to delete embedding, server have to be stopped, manually delete file, then restart.
 No delete function has been implemented
 * If there are too many faces found, then error will be thrown (When no. of faces detected > triton batch size indicated in `config.pbtxt`)

-#### Possible Areas to Explore:
-* Deleting embeddings by ID
-* Deleting all embeddings
-* Updating current embeddings (without images which generated current embedding).
-Currently, any updates would overwrite existing embeddings.
-* Merging saved embeddings (i.e. 2 saved embeddings identified to be from the same individual)